Garry Tonon: Grappling career

 In 2008, after about a year of consistent jiu-jitsu training with DeBlass and Almeida, Tonon won his first title at the IBJJF World Championships in the Blue Belt Juvenile Division.
 After graduating high school in 2009, Tonon began pursuing a degree in exercise science at Rutgers University.
 While studying at Rutgers, Tonon maintained a rigorous training schedule and continued to compete in both local and international competitions, mostly competing in the gi for the first 5 years of his training, but later beginning to seek out more specialized, no-gi instruction from John Danaher.
 He was awarded his black belt by Tom DeBlass and Ricardo Almeida in September 2013.
-One month later, Tonon went on to compete for the first time in the ADCC Submission Wrestling World Championship in Beijing, China, where he had matches with Kron Gracie, Marcus Almeida, Roberto "Cyborg" Abreu, and other well-known jiu-jitsu competitors.
+One month later, Tonon went on to compete for the first time in the ADCC Submission Wrestling World Championship in Beijing, China, where he had matches with Kron Gracie, Marcus Almeida, Roberto "Cyborg" Abreu, and Satoru Kitaoka.

 From 2013 to 2017, Tonon went on to compete in numerous jiu-jitsu competitions as a black belt, including the IBJJF World & Pan American Championships, Eddie Bravo Invitational, Metamoris, Grapplers Quest, North American Grappling Association (NAGA), Kasai Grappling, Polaris Pro Grappling, ADCC Submission Wrestling World Championship, and others.
 His most notable wins include matches against AJ Agazarm, Joao Miyao, Dillon Danis, Ralek Gracie, and Vinny Magalhaes.

-Tonon was booked to compete against Tye Ruotolo at ONE 157 on May 20, 2021 in a submission grappling match.
+Tonon was booked to compete against Tye Ruotolo at ONE 157 on May 20, 2022 in a submission grappling match.
 Tonon was submitted with a D'arce choke and lost the match.

 As a former medallist, Tonon was invited to compete at the 2022 ADCC World Championship.
-Prior to the event, Tonon decided to move down in weight to the under 66kg division.
+Prior to the event, Tonon decided to move down in weight to the under 66 kg division.
 He lost on points to Sam McNally in the opening round and was eliminated from the tournament.

+Tonon was invited to compete in the under 77 kg division at the 2024 ADCC World Championship.
+He was submitted by Mateusz Szczecinski in the opening round.